-- 3.1 A minimum of three reports are to be submitted to students, parents or guardians each year in regular programs and a minimum of two reports must be submitted to students, parents and guardians for courses operating in a semester system. - 3.2 Report cards are to be used by all schools.
+- 3.1 A minimum of three reports are to be submitted shall be made available to students, parents or guardians each year in regular programs and a minimum of two reports must shall be submitted made available to students, parents and guardians for courses operating in a semester system. - 3.2 Report cards are to be used by all schools.